+Cheap flights after Easter 2026 are one of the most underrated opportunities in the UK flight calendar.
 Easter bank holiday pricing is driven by a single constraint: the fixed four-day window.
 Good Friday April 3 to Easter Monday April 6 is when everyone wants to travel, so airlines price accordingly.
 From Tuesday April 7, that constraint disappears entirely.

 The week of April 7–13 is a normal working week for most UK adults.
 Schools in England and Wales are still on Easter break (most run April 3–17), but adult leisure demand drops sharply the moment the bank holiday ends.
 Airlines reprice to reflect that.

 On routes like Stansted–Malaga or Gatwick–Lisbon, the difference between an Easter Monday return (April 6) and a Tuesday April 7 departure is typically £40–80 per person on the same airline.
 The destination hasn't changed.
 The weather hasn't changed.
 The price has.
+This is one of the best cheap flight opportunities in the UK calendar — and most people miss it by focusing only on the bank holiday itself.

 Gatwick, Stansted, Manchester, Birmingham, Bristol, Luton